• Skip to primary navigation

 • Digitalread reads button state.

-• If condition checks if button is pressed (high).
+• The if condition checks whether the button is pressed (HIGH).

 • if pressed LED turns ON using digitalwrite high.